rickmoonex/docuchain/README.md

 Docuchain is a simple blockchain client that allows the user to store documents in a blockchain data structure.

+A system running docuchain is called a node.
+A docuchain network can consist of many nodes.
+These nodes all communicate with each other through a websocket.

+Once a nodes is registered to the network it becomes active, and can start processing document.

+When the processing of a new document gets requested.
+It is relayed to all nodes.
+Those nodes then start to process the document.
+For a document to be deemed valid by the blockchain it needs to have a valid `proof` parameter.
+This parameter requires a certain amount of computing power to generate.
+This makes it very difficult for intruders to tamper with the blockchain.

+Once a node finished processing the document.
+It relays the new blockchain to all other nodes.
+Those nodes then check if the newly received blockchain is valid.
+If not, the blockchain is dropped and calculation stars over.

 # Endpoints

 ## `/nodes`